2FA is the standard solution to the password problem

 But there’s some things you can do.
 If you want to make sure that passwords are used properly in your organization, you must follow the following process:

-Protect your most important applications with 2-factor authentication, or 2FA.
+- Protect your most important applications with 2-factor authentication.
 At resolution, for example, we use a one-time code shared with us by the password manager.

 Let’s assume for the sake of this article that your SSO solution is connected to Atlassian applications.